Republicans Secure Special Election Victory in Biden-Won District of NH

 The Republican State Leadership Committee (RSLC) said in a press release after Boyd’s win that Democrats had perceived the race as a “bellwether” for the upcoming 2021 and 2022 elections.

-The RSLC reported that in a Democratic Legislative Campaign Committee (DLCC) fundraising email in April, the latter group had written off the race, “This is an early chance for Democrats to get a head start and lay the groundwork for victory in one of the hardest-fought swing states of the 2022 midterms.”
+The RSLC reported that in a Democratic Legislative Campaign Committee (DLCC) fundraising email in April, the latter group had written of the race, “This is an early chance for Democrats to get a head start and lay the groundwork for victory in one of the hardest-fought swing states of the 2022 midterms.”
 The DLCC poured $30,000 into electing Thomas, while the RSLC reported spending $10,000 on Boyd.

-WMUR noted the special election race was “believed to be the most expensive special election in state history.”
-An estimated $100,000 was spent on the race, per the Union Leader.
+WMUR noted the race was “believed to be the most expensive special election in state history.”
+An estimated $100,000 was spent on the election, per the Union Leader.

 The win is especially noteworthy for Republicans as it also defies results of the higher-profile down-ballot races in Merrimack in which incumbent First Congressional District Rep. Chris Pappas (D-NH) edged out Republican Matt Mowers and incumbent Sen. Jeanne Shaheen (D-NH) defeated Republican Corky Messner.